kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 graph (rather than physically merging entities in the two subgraphs), and does not delete any source data in the process.
-By writing an undirected Cypher query to traverse paths around the vicinity of entities that contain the string "Abassin", we can find all the relevant data relevant to the entity Abassin Badshah.
-A number of shell companies are identified as "related" to Abassin and his spouse, Rehana Badshah, who colluded in a tax evasion scheme[^4].
+By writing an undirected Cypher query to traverse paths around the vicinity of entities that contain the string "Abassin", we can find all the relevant data relevant to the entity "Abassin Badshah".
+A number of shell companies are identified as related to Abassin and his spouse, Rehana Badshah, both of whom colluded in a tax evasion scheme[^4].
-This demonstrates the power of bringing together multiple data sources as a graph to help analyze financial crimes.
+This example demonstrates the power of bringing together multiple data sources as a graph to help analyze financial crimes.

 ## Network analysis